 An integrated bonded area is opened for commercial clients and a bonded item inspection service begins.

 |1994||An analysis center is opened at the Tokyo branch.

-Analysis equipment including a fluorescence spectrometer is installed.
+Analysis equipment including an Energy dispersive X-ray fluorescence chemical analysis system (EDS) is installed.

 |1995||The network connection at all branches was switched to an exclusive digital line.|

 |1997||An analysis center is opened at the Osaka branch.|